Category: Transform / Basic

 While the same result can be achieved using an expression with nested if functions, the use of Rule action is recommended for clarity, readability, and the ease of rearranging the order.

-Objective: Add a column describing the average spending potential in each country as low or high, based on the disposable income.
+Example: Add a column describing the average spending potential in each country as low or high, based on the disposable income.
 The spending potential is high if the disposable income is $40,000 or more.

 Source table: Average income and deductions